THE MEMORY MAP - A Topology of Remembrance

 Photographer: Birgit Graschopf

-Many thanks to the people and families who contributed archival letters : Danny Frankel, Lucy Gandsas, Karen Frostig, Melissa Hacker, Julie Jones and Dennis Jones, Miriam Keesing, Donald.
-O. Kollisch and his family, Vladimir Melamed, Ellen Schoen, Judith Stratton, Ruth Wolman
+Acknowledments: many thanks to the people and families who contributed archival letters : Danny Frankel, Lucy Gandsas, Karen Frostig, Melissa Hacker, Julie Jones and Dennis Jones, Miriam Keesing, Donald.
+O. Kollisch and his family, Vladimir Melamed, Ellen Schoen, Judith Stratton, Ruth Wolman.

-App development in partnership with Kapsch AG and in cooperation with CSS GmbH, Vienna (Isabel Bimstingl, Johannes, Widmann, Hans-Peter Zillner)
+App development: was realized in partnership with Kapsch AG and in cooperation with CSS GmbH, Vienna (Isabel Bimstingl, Johannes, Widmann, Hans-Peter Zillner).
+Download the Vienna Project App, available for iOS and Android.

 3 November 2014